 • Ignoring Search Trends: Stay updated on industry trends and emerging keywords to adapt your campaigns accordingly.

-• Failing to Track Keyword Performance: Monitor keyword performance metrics regularly to optimize bids, ad copy, and landing pages.
+• Failing to Track Keyword Performance: Monitor keyword performance metrics regularly to optimise bids, ad copy, and landing pages.

 Case Studies of Keyword Research Success